University bursaries and scholarships

 Turn2Us is a national charity that provides practical help to people in financial need.
 The website has a grant search facility and helpful guidance on the information you may need if applying for a charitable grant.

 The Disability Rights UK factsheet is a useful tool for disabled students to find funding from charitable trusts.
-If you live in Scotland, Lead Scotland has useful information on sources of relevant scholarships and bursaries.
+If you live in Scotland, Lead Scotland has useful information on sources of funding, including relevant scholarships and bursaries.